jaydenwhite-us/the_recipe_book/README.md

 # Numerical Recipes in Rust

-> A translation of Numerical Recipes in C 2nd Edition into Rust,
+> A translation of Numerical Recipes in C 2nd Edition into Rust

 ## How to Use